-OK, it has more serious uses, but it is a fun way to make a brew when on a picnic.
+OK, it has more serious uses, but it is a fun way to make a brew on a picnic.

 A Kelly Kettle could also be used if you have a power cut, loss of gas, etc., at home.

-When out hiking or camping in more remote locations, a Kelly Kettle is a great way to boil stream water to get rid of harmful bacteria.
-If you do this, remember to let the water boil for at least 4 minutes.
-You may also wish to filter particles from the water before it goes into the kettle.
+If you do this, let the water boil for at least 4 minutes.
+You may also wish to filter particles from the water before entering the kettle.